nruemmele/serene-benchmark/README.md

 Decompress sources and labels in the data folder.

-### How to test
-Nose unittests needs to be installed.
-To run the tests:
+To install the package 'serene-benchmark', run
 ```
-nosetests
+python setup.py install
 ```

 ### Run